EdoPro98/SimSiPM/README.md

 ```

 ## <a name="contrib"></a>Contributing
-SimSiPM is being developed in the contest of FCCSW and IDEA Dual-Readout Calorimeter Software.
-[I am](#contacts) the main responsible for development and maintainment of this project.
 Feel free to contact me if you have any problem while including SimSiPM in your project, if you find a bug or have any suggestion or improvement.
 I would be pleased to discuss it with you.

 ## <a name="cite"></a>Cite
 Even thou SimSiPM has been used in simulations related to published articles, there is not yet an article about SimSiPM itself.
 So if you need to cite SimSiPM please use: